 What if the market changes significantly between general valuations?

 It is unusual for property markets to either remain constant or for various property types to move uniformly.
 The GRV is currently assessed every three years and despite possible changes to the rental market, the GRV remains fixed until the next general valuation.

 How are my rates calculated?

-Greg's local council in which the property is located has set a rate in the dollar of five cents.
+Greg's local council, where the property is located, has set a rate in the dollar of five cents.

 Greg's rates notice would be:

-Please note: GRVs remain fixed for periods of three to five years, however the rate in the dollar set by the council may change each year depending on its budget.
+Please note: The GRV remains fixed for three years, however the rate in the dollar value may change each year as this is determined by your local council.

 What if I think the GRV is too high?

 You can object to the GRV subject to meeting the requirements outlined below.